garrandall/popular-music-data/tracks/mega-medley-zapp-roger.md

 Do it, do it, Roger, do it
 Do it, do it, Roger, do it (Wanna do it, girl)

-Dance-dance-dance-dance
+dance dance dance dance
 I wanna see you, girl
-Dance-dance-dance-dance
+dance dance dance dance

 I wanna see you, girl
 Movin' on the dance floor
-Ooh, the way you move
+Oh, the way you move
 You blow my mind, girl

 Good God